U.S. environmental groups plan to sue Trump administration on airplane emissions

 Airplanes are the third-largest source of U.S. transportation-related greenhouse gas emissions and the largest not subject to greenhouse gas emissions standards.

-The groups said the EPA last year announced it would release a proposed rule by September 2019, but failed to do so.
+EPA last year said it would release a proposed rule by September 2019, but failed to do so.
 EPA did not immediately comment.
+EPA said in agency documents it now intends to issue proposed rules by February.

+“The Trump administration’s refusal to curb plane pollution is fueling the climate crisis,” said Clare Lakewood, climate legal director at the Center.
+“Airplane pollution is increasing at really worrying rates, but the EPA just keeps refusing to address this skyrocketing threat to our rapidly warming planet.”

+In 2010, environmental groups sued the EPA to force it to set greenhouse gas emissions standards for airplanes.
+A judge ruled EPA is required to address aviation emissions.